denten-books/plain-text/0-chapter.md

 Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
+Complex computational systems cannot give rise to values any more than financial markets can.
+I find the argument to the contrary both pervasive and deeply reactionary.
+Among the many available visions of human--computer interaction, we must chose one that confirms to a reasoned ethos, whatever the reader's politics.
 Computational hermeneutics encourages "users" to become active readers, thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
 In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry.

-If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of the keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal on the screen.
-Many, many third parties were involved in that act of communication.
-Parts of the transmitted message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
+Even if you are not reading these words through a screen, my message has reached you through a long chain of symbolic transformations: from the mechanical action of the keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal displays.
+Parts of the transmitted message not apparent on the page were used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
 Close reading limited to the parsing of visible content risks missing the concealed machinations of naked circuit control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
 For now I ask only, Who controls the machine?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 Much is at stake in the material affordances of the literary artifact.
 The political struggle for meaning-making, that is, the very opportunity to engage in the act of interpretation, begins with the text as a material object.
 In the West, it is easy to forget the blunt effectiveness of physical control.
-Books that are burned or locked up cannot be read at all.
-Global inequities of access to knowledge are much more obvious in the post-colonial world, where readers print their own books and build their own libraries to preserve access.
-Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014,
-@bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under the conditions that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
-Yet despite the hardship, these practices engage in the proactive preservation of the literary sphere.
-Shadow libraries erect architectures of knowledge and create reading publics who own the means of textual diffusion.
-They make copies, write server software that aids in the distribution, and build archives.
-Elsewhere---here---such infrastructures are created for us.
+Books that are burned or redacted cannot be read at all.
+Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
+Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014, @bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under the conditions that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
+Such practices engage in the proactive preservation of the literary sphere.
+Shadow libraries and informal book exchange networks create reading publics who own the means of textual dissemination.
+Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, and archive.
+In the economies that reached later stages of capitalism, such infrastructures are commodified.
 Consequently, they disappear from view.
+For many readers, the technologies that support reading, writing, and interpretation have passed from tools to fetish.
+No longer comprehensible by the way of the pen or the printing press they are imbued with magical powers.

-If indeed my intuition is correct and readers no longer can explain how simulated books work, how they are made, or what they are capable of, we are all operating under the conditions of profound alienation.
+capable of, we are all operating under the conditions of profound alienation.

 The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look